asifurrouf/Espresso-Examples/README.md

 # Espresso-Examples
-A reference project for all of those things you forgot how to do in Espresso!
+A reference project for all of those things you forgot how to do in [Espresso](https://code.google.com/p/android-test-kit/wiki/Espresso)!

 ## About
-This isn't an App to use, it features a number of components that are automatically tested by the Espresso Library.
-The code is more helpful as a reference.
+This repository contains an example Android application and a number of helpful Espresso UI tests to act as a helpful reference.

 ## Libraries Used